ROEL2407/human-centered-design-2122/README.md

 - Fixed that Work or Home can't be the destination and the starting point of the trip at the same time.

+Working process after testing:

+After this test I began to get the tab functions working on the J (backwards tab) and K (forwards tab) buttons.
+While testing I noticed the fieldsets I had in my form prevented the user to go further as it isn't a tag which can be focused on using tab or something sortlike.
+Because of this and endlessly trying to remove fieldsets using js form the form elements list I replaced them with div's.

 ## Installation

 Clone this repository to your own device: